Expectations: you should already know basic HTML and HTTP. (that’s it)

 After two weeks, it seems like the WAF is working.
 The WAF filters strings using a negative security model, aka blacklist.
 This bug won’t work anymore, however HTML injection is still possible.

-Hacking is illegal, nor am I being paid.
-Though I should’ve stopped now, let’s try a few more tricks before giving up.
+Hacking is illegal, neitheram I getting paid.
+Even though I should’ve stopped now, let’s try a few more tricks before giving up.

 Let’s do some research first: